-As described in Section 3 of the Draft EIS, the final alignment of the mine access road would minimise impacts to watercourses (e.g. not crossing the Isaac River and mitigation measures for crossing of the northern unnamed watercourse) and associated potential safety risks (e.g. flooding).
+As described in Section 3, the final alignment of the mine access road would minimise impacts to watercourses (e.g. not crossing the Isaac River) and associated potential safety risks (e.g. flooding).
 The proposed alignment of the mine access road follows a faulted zone within the Eagle Downs Mine site, and would, therefore, experience minimal subsidence from underground workings.